 As further ‘proof’, Jervis has an aerial photo of Hull Island showing what he thinks looks like a Japanese flag.
 Actually it does kind of look like that – except that it would be a post-war Japanese flag, quite different from the 1937 variety.
 He also claims he has information that in 1937, a woman pilot was interrogated by a Japanese officer, and taken to Japan.

-Okay, unlikely, but not super-wacky.
+Okay, unlikely, but not super-wacky — yet.
 But then Jervis claims that Earhart was imprisoned in the Japanese Imperial Palace itself, extracted before Macarthur occupied Japan, snuck out disguised as a nun and given a new identity in America.
 She was involved in radio broadcasting ‘particularly in the area of Luxembourg’.

 Jervis is clearly obsessed with Earhart, bragging about his huge collection of photos and documents.
-But now he goes from ‘amusingly wacky’ to ‘kind of awful’.
-Jervis basically picked an elderly woman who he thought was Earhart and basically told everyone that she was Earhart.
+But now he goes from ‘amusingly wacky’ to ‘frankly kind of awful’.
+Jervis basically picked an elderly woman who he thought was Earhart and told everyone that she was Earhart.

-Up until here, I could almost sympathise with the guy–a well-meaning obsessive, desperate to believe that his heroine was alive.
-But then we cut to a press conference from the woman he identified as ‘Earhart’, and you can just hear the anger in her voice at the way his nonsense has messed with her life.
+Up until here, I could see where the guy is coming from — a well-meaning obsessive, desperate to believe that his heroine was alive.
+But then we cut to a press conference from the woman he identified as ‘Earhart’, and you can just hear the anger in her voice at the way his idiocy has messed with her life.

 “Utter nonsense,” she thunders.
 “I am not a mystery woman, and I am not Amelia Earhart.”